-29.1.3 Linear response calculation: ABALNR
+28.1.3 Freguency-dependent linear response calculations: ABALNR

 Directives to control the calculation of frequency dependent linear response functions.

 '''

 READ (LUCMD,) NFRVAL

 READ (LUCMD,) (FRVAL(I), I = 1, NFRVAL)

 '''

 Set the number of frequencies as well as the frequency at which the frequency-dependent linear response equations are to be evaluated.
 Read one more line containing the number of frequencies to be calculated, and another line reading these frequencies.
 The frequencies are to be entered in atomic units.
 By default only the static case is evaluated.
 The .FREQUE keyword may be combined with the wave length input .WAVELE (see below).